US outpatient dialysis universe, mapped

 Do not buy this if any of the following are true.

 This is the gap Orbital was built to close.
 We map the universe of US small and mid-market healthcare facilities, find the operator and the named decision-maker for each one, and validate the contact before it reaches you.
-Nothing about that is dialysis-specific, which is why we can also map ambulatory surgery centers, ophthalmology platforms, urgent care, and other specialty-care shapes the same way.
-What is specific to dialysis is the layer on top: chain affiliation, modality mix, joint-venture structure, quality star rating, and the medical-director-versus-administrator split that determines who actually answers.
+Nothing about that is dialysis-specific, which is why we also map ambulatory surgery centers, ophthalmology platforms, urgent care, and other specialty-care shapes the same way.
+What is specific to dialysis is the layer on top: chain affiliation, modality mix, joint-venture structure, and the medical-director-versus-administrator split that determines who actually answers.

 Questions